brendanxmac/hts-hero/HTS-32-Notes.md

 3.
 (A) In addition to the provisions of note 2, above, heading 4202 does not cover:
    (a) Bags made of sheeting of plastics, whether or not printed, with handles, not designed for prolonged use (heading 3923);
-   (a) Articles of plaiting materials (heading 4602).
+   (b) Articles of plaiting materials (heading 4602).
 (B) Articles of headings 4202 and 4203 which have parts of precious metal or metal clad with precious metal, of natural or cultured pearls, of precious or semiprecious stones (natural, synthetic or reconstructed) remain classified in those headings even if such parts constitute more than minor fittings or minor ornamentation, provided that these parts do not give the articles their essential character.
 If, on the other hand, the parts give the articles their essential character, the articles are to be classified in chapter 71.
 4. For the purposes of heading 4203, the expression "articles of apparel and clothing accessories" applies, _inter alia_, to gloves, mittens and mitts (including those for sport or for protection), aprons and other protective clothing, braces, belts, bandoliers and wrist straps, but excluding watch straps (heading 9113).

 ### Additional U.S. Notes